MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chufeng Tang, Lingxi Xie, Xiaopeng Zhang, Xiaolin Hu, Qi Tian.
   - Key Word: Visual Recognition by Request; Open-domain; Knowledge Base.
   - <details><summary>Digest</summary> In this paper, we present a novel protocol of annotation and evaluation for visual recognition.
 Different from traditional settings, the protocol does not require the labeler/algorithm to annotate/recognize all targets (objects, parts, etc.) at once, but instead raises a number of recognition instructions and the algorithm recognizes targets by request.
 This mechanism brings two beneficial properties to reduce the burden of annotation, namely, (i) variable granularity: different scenarios can have different levels of annotation, in particular, object parts can be labeled only in large and clear instances, (ii) being open-domain: new concepts can be added to the database in minimal costs.
 To deal with the proposed setting, we maintain a knowledge base and design a query-based visual recognition framework that constructs queries on-the-fly based on the requests.
 We evaluate the recognition system on two mixed-annotated datasets, CPP and ADE20K, and demonstrate its promising ability of learning from partially labeled data as well as adapting to new concepts with only text labels.

-- Towards Open Set 3D Learning: A Benchmark on Object Point Clouds. [[paper]](https://arxiv.org/abs/2207.11554) [[code]](https://github.com/antoalli/3d_os)
-  - Antonio Alliegro, Francesco Cappio Borlino, Tatiana Tommasi.
-  - Key Word: Open-set; Point Clouds; Classification.
-  - <details><summary>Digest</summary> The vast majority of the existing studies focus on canonical closed-set conditions, neglecting the intrinsic open nature of the real-world.
-This limits the abilities of autonomous systems involved in safety-critical applications that require managing novel and unknown signals.
-This paper provides the first broad study on Open Set 3D learning.
-We introduce a novel testbed with settings of increasing difficulty in terms of category semantic shift and cover both in-domain (synthetic-to-synthetic) and cross-domain (synthetic-to-real) scenarios.
-Moreover, we investigate the related out-of-distribution and Open Set 2D literature to understand if and how their most recent approaches are effective on 3D data.
-Our extensive benchmark positions several algorithms in the same coherent picture, revealing their strengths and limitations.
-The results of our analysis may serve as a reliable foothold for future tailored Open Set 3D models.

 - UC-OWOD: Unknown-Classified Open World Object Detection. [[paper]](https://arxiv.org/abs/2207.11455) [[code]](https://github.com/JohnWuzh/UC-OWOD)
   - Quanshi Zhang, Xin Wang, Jie Ren, Xu Cheng, Shuyun Lin, Yisen Wang, Xiangming Zhu. *ECCV 2022*